 Global code is source text that is treated as an ECMAScript Program.
-The global code of a particular Program does not include any source text that is parsed as part of a FunctionBody.
+The global code of a particular Program does not include any source text that is parsed as part of a Block or a FunctionBody except that it does include the code of any VariableDeclaration that is parsed as part of such a Block or as part of a Block nested at any level within such a Block.

-- Eval code is the source text supplied to the built-in eval function.
+Eval code is the source text supplied to the built-in eval function.
 More precisely, if the parameter to the built-in eval function is a string, it is treated as an ECMAScript Program.
-The eval code for a particular invocation of eval is the global code portion of the string parameter. - Function code is source text that is parsed as part of a FunctionBody.
-The function code of a particular FunctionBody does not include any source text that is parsed as part of a nested FunctionBody.
-Function code also denotes the source text supplied when using the built-in Function object as a constructor.
-More precisely, the last parameter provided to the Function constructor is converted to a string and treated as the FunctionBody.
-If more than one parameter is provided to the Function constructor, all parameters except the last one are converted to strings and concatenated together, separated by commas.
-The resulting string is interpreted as the FormalParameterList for the FunctionBody defined by the last parameter.
-The function code for a particular instantiation of a Function does not include any source text that is parsed as part of a nested FunctionBody.
+The eval code for a particular invocation of eval is the global code portion of the string parameter.
+The eval code for a particular invocation of eval does not include any source text that is parsed as part of a Block or a FunctionBody except that it does include the code of any VariableDeclaration that is parsed as part of such a Block or as part of a Block nested at any level within such a Block.